Scheduled MonumentsWalesOffa's Dyke: Section S from Cae Llewellyn

 What is Offa's Dyke: Section S from Cae Llewellyn?

-Offa's Dyke: Section S from Cae Llewellyn is a linear earthwork of Early Medieval date forming part of the extensive defensive or boundary system attributed to Offa, King of Mercia, in the eighth century.
+Offa's Dyke Section S from Cae Llewellyn is a linear earthwork forming part of the extensive frontier works traditionally attributed to Offa of Mercia in the late eighth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE110.

 What period does Offa's Dyke: Section S from Cae Llewellyn date from?

 Offa's Dyke: Section S from Cae Llewellyn dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke: Section S from Cae Llewellyn?